Today we’re going to write about Change-of-Direction Speed in Kata…

 Scientific studies show that forces during Change of Direction movements are similar to eccentric forces generated during Countermovement Jumps, for example.

-If you feel you need to learn more about Plyometric Training read our articles about it:
+If you feel you need to learn a little more about Plyometric Training read our following article:

 Regarding Kata’s Change-of-Direction Speed you must know how to plan the best Plyometric exercises.